Alan Alda: Since 2000: The West Wing and other roles

-2010s

 Alda returned to Broadway in November 2014, playing the role of Andrew Makepeace in the revival of Love Letters at the Brooks Atkinson Theater alongside Candice Bergen.
 In 2015, Alda appeared as a lawyer, Thomas Watters, alongside Tom Hanks as James Donovan, in Steven Spielberg's critically acclaimed cold war drama film Bridge of Spies which received an Academy Award nomination for Best Picture.
 In 2016, Alda gained critical praise for his performance in Louis C.K.'s acclaimed web-based series Horace and Pete as the irascible Uncle Pete.
 IndieWire critic Sam Adams described as "his best role in years".
-In regards to C.K.'s recent scandal, Alda stated, "I respect Louis so much as an artist.
+In regard to C.K.'s recent scandal, Alda stated, "I respect Louis so much as an artist.
 But he did a terrible thing, and I hope he finds a way to come to terms with both of those things."

-Also in 2016, Alda took part in the opening night show of John Mulaney and Nick Kroll's Oh, Hello at the Lyceum Theatre on Broadway.
+Also in 2016, Alda took part in the opening night show of John Mulaney and Nick Kroll's The Oh, Hello Show at the Lyceum Theatre on Broadway.
 The show is said to be inspired by "two old men at the Strand buying a copy of Alda's book".
 Before bringing Alda onstage, Mulaney said, "This is genuinely the best guest we ever had."

-In 2018, Alda began portraying psychiatrist Dr. Arthur Amiot in Season 6 of Showtime's Ray Donovan.
+From 2018 to 2020, Alda portrayed psychiatrist Dr. Arthur Amiot in the Showtime's Ray Donovan.
+He reprised this role in Ray Donovan: The Movie (2022).
 In 2019, Alda appeared in Noah Baumbach's thirteenth film, Marriage Story, as a warm-hearted lawyer who represents a stage director (Adam Driver) during the divorce proceedings.
 In an interview with The Wall Street Journal, Alda discussed the effects of his illness, mainly Parkinson's disease, and other related issues.
 He stated, "I have this tremor.
 It's not part of the script so I didn't want it to be distracting if Noah thought it would be distracting."
 Alda has received widespread acclaim for his performance.
+In 2025 Alda appeared in a cameo role in The Four Seasons, a Netflix miniseries.
+This was a remake of The Four Seasons which he directed and starred in in 1981.

 Charitable works

 Alda has done extensive charity work.
-He helped narrate a 2005 St. Jude Children's Hospital-produced one-hour special TV show Fighting for Life.
+He helped narrate a 2005 St. Jude Children's Research Hospital-produced one-hour special TV show Fighting for Life.
 His wife, Arlene, and he are also close friends of Marlo Thomas, who is very active in fund-raising for the hospital that her father, Danny Thomas founded.
 The television special featured Ben Bowen as one of six patients being treated for childhood cancer at Saint Jude.
-Alda and Marlo Thomas had also worked together in the early 1970s on a critically acclaimed children's album entitled Free to Be You and Me, which featured Alda, Thomas, and a number of other well-known character actors.
+Alda and Marlo Thomas had also worked together in the early 1970s on a critically acclaimed children's album entitled Free to Be...
+You and Me, which featured Alda, Thomas, and a number of other well-known character actors.
 This project remains one of the earliest public signs of his support of women's rights.
 Alda chaired "Men for the Equal Rights Amendment" and was appointed to the International Women's Year Commission.